viliger2/ZoomerBegone/README.md

 There is one limitation - it doesn't filter speech bubbles.
 But as far as I am aware there is no way to edit them, you either seem them or don't.

 Feel free to ask me to add additional emotes (however, I think those are way to specific to be worth the CPU load they would cause) and features.

+A big thanks to Frankfurter1988 for beta testing the addon before Classic release.